-Stratigraphic correlation mainly focused on the correlation of Holes U1591A and U1591B to identify coring gaps and to create a first, tentative splice between holes.
+Stratigraphic correlation mainly focused on the correlation of Holes U1591A and U1591B to identify coring gaps and create a first, tentative splice between holes.
 Following this, the focus shifted to correlation of the small overlap between the deeper parts of Hole U1591B and the uppermost cores of Hole U1591C.
 The majority of the work done by the stratigraphic correlation group, however, was on remodeling seismic velocities based on P-wave analyses from the physical properties group.

-Physical properties at Site U1591 correlated well with lithology.
-Thick volcaniclastic layers in Lithostratigraphic Unit I (ash, lapilli-ash, and lapilli) sometimes had low grain densities in coarse, pumice-rich subunits.
-Volcaniclastic deposits also exhibited large variations in MS and often had high MS compared to other sediments at this site.
-High-MS anomalies were most abundant and largest in amplitude at depths shallower than 490 mbsf (Figure F8).
-Unit II, which is dominated by nannofossil-rich oozes, often displayed cyclic variations in NGR that correlated with organic-rich layers (Figure F8).
-Volcaniclastic materials in Unit I had P-wave velocities of 1.5-1.7 km/s.
-Typical P-wave velocity of the oozes in Unit II increased with depth from ~1.7 km/s at the top of Unit II to ~2.1 km/s at its base.
-Lithostratigraphic Unit III had highly variable P-wave velocity; anhydrite-rich lithologies had velocities >5.0 km/s, whereas the background sediments had values similar to those of the overlying deposits of Unit II (2.1-2.8 km/s).
-The anhydrite-rich layers of Unit III also had higher thermal conductivity and bulk density and lower NGR than the surrounding sediments.
-Sediment porosity ranged 3-79 vol%, and bulk density ranged 1.2-2.9 g/cm.
-Some levels in Unit III had grain densities that exceeded 2.9 g/cm, consistent with anhydrite-dominated lithologies
+Physical properties at Site U1591 correlate well with lithology.
+Thick volcaniclastic layers in Unit I (ash, lapilli-ash, and lapilli) sometimes have low grain densities in coarse, pumice-rich subunits.
+Volcaniclastic deposits also exhibit large variations in MS and often have high MS compared to other sediments at this site.
+High-MS anomalies are most abundant and largest in amplitude at depths shallower than 490 mbsf (Figure F8).
+Unit II, which is dominated by nannofossil-rich oozes, often displays cyclic variations in NGR that correlate with organic-rich layers (Figure F8).
+Volcaniclastic materials in Unit I have P-wave velocities of 1.5-1.7 km/s.
+Typical P-wave velocities of the oozes in Unit II increase with depth from ~1.7 km/s at the top of Unit II to ~2.1 km/s at its base.
+Unit III has highly variable P-wave velocity; anhydrite-rich lithologies have velocities >5.0 km/s, whereas the background sediments have values similar to those of the overlying deposits of Unit II (2.1-2.8 km/s).
+The anhydrite-rich layers of Unit III also have higher thermal conductivity and bulk density and lower NGR than the surrounding sediments.
+Sediment porosity ranges 3-79 vol%, and bulk density ranges 1.2-2.9 g/cm3.
+Some levels in Unit III have grain densities that exceed 2.9 g/cm3, consistent with anhydrite-dominated lithologies.